Uraeus: Symbolism

-The Uraeus is a symbol for the goddess Wadjet.
+The uraeus is a symbol for the goddess Wadjet.
 She was one of the earliest Egyptian deities and was often depicted as a cobra, as she is the serpent goddess.
 The center of her cult was in Per-Wadjet, later called Buto by the Greeks.
 She became the patroness of the Nile Delta and the protector of all of Lower Egypt.
 The pharaohs wore the uraeus as a head ornament: either with the body of Wadjet atop the head, or as a crown encircling the head; this indicated Wadjet's protection and reinforced the pharaoh's claim over the land.
-In whatever manner that the Uraeus was displayed upon the pharaoh's head, it was, in effect, part of the pharaoh's crown.
-The pharaoh was recognized only by wearing the Uraeus, which conveyed legitimacy to the ruler.
+In whatever manner that the uraeus was displayed upon the pharaoh's head, it was, in effect, part of the pharaoh's crown.
+The pharaoh was recognized only by wearing the uraeus, which conveyed legitimacy to the ruler.
 There is evidence for this tradition even in the Old Kingdom during the third millennium BCE.
 Several goddesses associated with or being considered aspects of Wadjet are depicted wearing the uraeus as well.

-At the time of the unification of Egypt, the image of Nekhbet, the goddess who was represented as a white vulture and held the same position as the patron of Upper Egypt, joined the image of Wadjet on the Uraeus that would encircle the crown of the pharaohs who ruled the unified Egypt.
+At the time of the unification of Egypt, the image of Nekhbet, the goddess who was represented as a white vulture and held the same position as the patron of Upper Egypt, joined the image of Wadjet on the uraeus that would encircle the crown of the pharaohs who ruled the unified Egypt.
 The importance of their separate cults kept them from becoming merged as with so many Egyptian deities.
 Together, they were known as the Nebty or the Two Ladies, who became the joint protectors and patrons of the unified Egypt.

-Later, the pharaohs were seen as a manifestation of the sun god Ra, and so it also was believed that the Uraeus protected them by spitting fire on their enemies from the fiery eye of the goddess.
+Later, the pharaohs were seen as a manifestation of the sun god Ra, and so it also was believed that the uraeus protected them by spitting fire on their enemies from the fiery eye of the goddess.
 In some mythological works, the eyes of Ra are said to be uraei.

-Golden Uraeus of Senusret II
+Gold uraeus of Senusret II

-In 1919, after only a half-hour of excavation, the Qufti worker Hosni Ibrahim held in his hands the solid-gold Golden Uraeus of Senusret II.
+In 1919, after only a half-hour of excavation, the Qufti worker Hosni Ibrahim held in his hands the gold uraeus of Senusret II.
 It had been decided to make a (follow-up) "complete clearance" of the El-Lahun Pyramid's rooms at Saqqara.
-The start in the rock-cut offering chamber, leading from the tomb, on the south, immediately revealed in the turnover of the six inches of debris, the Golden Uraeus crown ornament.
+The start in the rock-cut offering chamber, leading from the tomb, on the south, immediately revealed in the turnover of the six inches of debris, the golden uraeus crown ornament.

-Before Tutankhamun's tomb was found in 1922, this Golden Uraeus was the only ornament ever known to be worn by an entombed pharaoh, and it was thought that it was passed to the next pharaoh.
+Before Tutankhamun's tomb was found in 1922, this golden uraeus was the only ornament ever known to be worn by an entombed pharaoh, and it was thought that it was passed to the next pharaoh.

-The Golden Uraeus is of solid gold, 6.7 cm, black eyes of granite, a snake head of deep ultramarine lapis lazuli, the flared cobra hood of dark carnelian inlays, and inlays of turquoise.
+This uraeus is of solid gold, 6.7 cm, black eyes of granite, a snake head of deep ultramarine lapis lazuli, the flared cobra hood of dark carnelian inlays, and inlays of turquoise.
 To mount it on the pharaoh's crown, two loops in the rear-supporting tail of the cobra provide the attachment points.